 Depending on the franchise, these “express shops” often offer you the option to remain inside the car during the process.

-From a cost perspective, Quick Lube shops are also the cheapest service option available.
+From a cost perspective, “quick lube” shops are also the cheapest service option available.
 However, they are not always the best option.

-The speedy service offered by express shops is possible thanks to a special machine that literally sucks the engine oil through the dipstick tube.
+The speedy service offered by express shops is usually possible thanks to a special machine that literally sucks the engine oil through the dipstick tube.

 They don’t unscrew the oil pan plug, nor have to wait for the oil to drain.
 The operator uses the machine to extract the old oil, replaces the oil filter, and pours in the new oil.

 That’s all there is to it.
 Unfortunately, this usually isn’t the best way to do an oil change.
 Depending on engine design you can leave too much “old” oil in the vehicle, that simply can’t be accessed by the pump.

 There is also a chance that debris and sludge won’t be sufficiently removed and will remain in the oil pan sump.
 This is not ideal, and can cause problems with your engine if allowed to build up.

-2. Non Franchised General Repair Shop
+Option 2 – Non Franchised General Repair Shop Oil Change

 One of the most common places to get an engine oil service done is by your local mechanic at a mechanics repair shop.

-This type of service can take from 30 to 45 minutes depending on the size of the shop and how busy it is.
+An oil change at a local mechanic can take from 30 to 45 minutes depending on the size of the shop and how busy it is.

 Some repair shops allocate several bays for “express services”, which in most cases are oil changes.
 You may think that waiting 45 minutes is not too much when compared with “quick lube” shops.
 Just remember that this time does not include waiting times, and you’ll probably need to leave your car with the shop for a few hours.

 From a cost standpoint, this service is more expensive too.
-Although considering it’s a more thorough oil change, in most cases, the difference is worth it.
+Although considering it’s a more thorough oil change, in most cases, the difference is definitely worth it.

-Getting your car or truck serviced at a dealership is not the best choice for everyone.
+However, getting your car or truck serviced at a dealership is not the best choice for everyone.
 Depending on the age of your car and whether it is out of warranty or not, will heavily influence your decision.

 A dealership oil change is arguably the most expensive option of all.
 Time is another issue too.
 The oil change itself takes around 30-45 minutes, but chances are you’ll have to leave your car with them for most of the day.
 You may also be waiting a few weeks for an appointment, depending on where you live or what kind of car you drive.